mainmatter/playbook/src/development-process/README.md

 short term predictability.
 At the same time, it remains flexible enough to adapt to unexpected events.

-The simplabs development process distinguishes itself through certain characteristics and underlying values:
+The Mainmatter development process distinguishes itself through certain characteristics and underlying values:

 - It ensures all project stakeholders are being heard and the project's